tensorflow/tfx/docs/guide/examplegen.md

 ### Splitting Method

 When using `hash_buckets` splitting method, instead of the entire record, one can use a feature for partitioning the examples.
-If a feature is not present, ExampleGen will use a fingerprint of that feature as the partition key.
+If a feature is present, ExampleGen will use a fingerprint of that feature as the partition key.

 This feature can be used to maintain a stable split w.r.t. certain properties